-But she was careful, she would never slip and allow such a thing to happen, ever.
+But she was careful, and would never slip and allow such a thing to happen, ever.

 [Commander] Talius be damned!
 Knowledge – her knowledge – was more important!

-They weren’t entirely cruel though, they did give him some furs to warm himself up, once they made absolutely sure that he couldn’t cast any fire magic to warm himself up, at the risk of freezing to death.
+They weren’t entirely cruel, though, they did give him some furs to warm himself up, once they had made absolutely sure that he couldn’t cast any fire magic.

-He soon found out what put them on edge, when a gigantic bird the size of a building swooped down from the mountainous peaks and grabbed a man in its huge talons.
+He soon found out what had put them on edge when a gigantic bird the size of a building swooped down from the mountain peak and grabbed a man in its huge talons.

 Kothar was out there in an instant, drawing a bead with his longbow.
-He took aim, and shouted right before release.
+He took aim, and shouted, “[Triple Shot]!”

 “What the hell was that?”
-He asked Kothar after the bird had disappeared.
+Ethan asked Kothar after the bird had disappeared.

-“That was a Roc, they live high in the mountains.
-Have you not seen one before?”
-Kothar was very calm despite almost losing his head to a giant bird just mere seconds ago.
+“That was a Roc.
+They live high in the mountains, have you not seen one before?”
+Kothar was very calm, despite almost having lost his head to a giant bird mere seconds ago.

 “Did you just kill your own kinsman?”
 Ethan’s tone was icy cold.

-“Yes, he would have endured horrible torture in the beaks of the chicks and begged for a death long in coming.
-They would have kept him alive for days.
-I spared him that fate.”
+“Yes.
+He would have endured horrible torture in the beaks of the chicks, and begged for a death long in coming.
+They would have kept him alive for days, so I spared him that fate.”

 He was determined to remember that.

 “Oh hello, Lady Merza!
 Are you here to petition His Radiance for a divination against my orders?”
-He asked in a cool voice, blunt and to the point, as always.
+He asked in a cool voice, as blunt and to the point as always.

 “I see.
 As expected!”
-He looked to the Vice Magister, “You see, Your Radiance, I win.”
-He proffered an upturned palm to the man.
+Talius looked to the Vice Magister.
+“You see, Your Radiance, I win,” he said, proffering an upturned palm to the man.

 The Vice Magister handed him a sealed pouch of coins while staring daggers at Aylin.

-“I’ll take my leave, with your permission, Your Radiance.”
+“I’ll take my leave, then.
+With your permission, Your Radiance?”
 The [Commander] bowed.
-“Until next time.” he turned to leave.
+“Until next time.”
+He turned to leave.